Matt Holmes on leading a team at the Lloyds Bank Tour of Britain

 With a whole week of racing ahead there is so much potential for Matt and the team.
 From Kelso to Felixstowe there is a world of possibility, as well as an opportunity to catch up with other riders and enjoy those post-stage massages!
 But fast-forward a week and what will Matt be up to?

 “So the day after I'll be getting the train to Glasgow and I'll be riding to pick up my car.
 And then I go straight down to Bristol for a trade show.
 And then after that it will be training for gravel worlds.
 That's the next big, big thing.
-At the end of October.”
+At the beginning of October.”

 Matt out for a training ride on a country lane.